19+ Ways to Celebrate Juneteenth With Kids - 510 Families

 Looking for some new restaurants to try?
 We love this round-up of Black-owned restaurants in the East Bay — dine in or get takeout all weekend long.

 Support Black farmers and artisans at AKOMA Market in Oakland’s Liberation Park.
-Learn more about the market and its offerings for families >
+Learn more about the market and its schedule >

 Sing and dance to this Juneteenth Song for kids with Alphabet Rockers and Fyütch.